whalebone/wb-docs/en/local_resolver.rst

 * **Enable IPv6**

-  * Should the system has the IPv6 properly configured and working, it is possible to enable it.
+  * Should the system have the IPv6 properly configured and working, it is possible to enable it.
 Otherwise the activation of IPv6 could have negative effects on the performance and latency of the resolver.

 * **Forward queries to**